Tennessee Tuxedo and His Tales: Home media

-UAV Corporation released a VHS containing three episodes of the show called Tennessee Tuxedo - It's Fun to be Healthy in 1990, and later released another VHS containing the Halloween special and episodes from a few other Jay Ward cartoons.
+UAV Corporation released a VHS containing three episodes of the show called Tennessee Tuxedo - It's Fun to be Healthy in 1989, and later released another VHS containing the Halloween special and episodes from a few other Total Television cartoons; several more Total Television-related tapes would be released in the early 1990s.

 A DVD titled The Best of Tennessee Tuxedo and His Tales was released by Sony Wonder and Classic Media in 2006.
 It contains 15 "sort of educational" episodes from the series.
 The series introduction and end credits do not seem to appear on the DVD if an episode is selected, but if "Play All" is selected, the series introduction will appear at the start of the episodes and the end credits will appear after the last episode.

 One of the two "extras" on the DVD is a set of about ten audio-only outtakes from the recording of the redone version of the theme song.
 During the session, the engineer is heard speaking to the musicians and singers.
 The voice of the engineer was revealed on June 28, 2007, on The Howard Stern Show as the voice of Howard's father Ben Stern.

 The other "extra" is a short collection of corny riddles (originally presented as show transitions) posed to Mr. Whoopee and his 3DBB by Chumley and Tennessee.
 Example: What has four legs and only one foot?
 A bed.

 On March 6, 2012, Shout!
 Factory released Tennessee Tuxedo and His Tales: The Complete Collection on DVD in Region 1.
 On December 15, 2020, Tennessee Tuxedo and His Tales: The Complete Collection was re-released on DVD in Region 1 by Shout!
 Factory.

 Cultural references

 Austin Russell, a prominent employee and cast member of the History Channel's Pawn Stars, is nicknamed Chumlee after the Tennessee Tuxedo character.

 The zookeeper's name, Stanley Livingston, is a reference to the explorers Henry Morton Stanley and David Livingstone.

 In British English, some words have pronunciations that are significantly abbreviated from how the word is spelled.
-Thus, Worcestershire is pronounced "Woostershur".
+Thus, Worcestershire is pronounced "Woostersheer".
 This phenomenon also occurs in some other languages, such as Russian.
 Chumley is how the name Cholmondeley is pronounced in Britain.